 In addition, the Board may on a case-by-case basis require parties to an appeal to submit their presentation and/or material in advance of the hearing in order to have an efficient hearing.
 In these cases the Board will advise the parties accordingly.

-All written and/or visual material relating to an appeal will be made available to the public.
+All written and/or visual material relating to an appeal will be made available to the public and may be referenced in the Board’s public written decision.

 - Each appeal is considered on its own merits.